Synchronize with other calendars

 Please note that the features described on this page are only available to subscribers.
 You can try them out for a week by clicking the button “Start free trial” on the “Synchronization” page.

 SuperSaaS offers different ways to connect your appointment schedules to other online calendar programs.
-You can let your SuperSaaS schedule depend on availability in your Google Calendar.
-And you can publish appointment information in your SuperSaaS schedule to another calendar program, such as Google or Outlook.
+You can let your SuperSaaS schedule depend on availability in your Google or Outlook Calendar.
+And you can publish appointment information in your SuperSaaS schedule to another calendar program, such as Apple Calendar or Outlook.

-- Let availability in SuperSaaS depend on your Google Calendar
+- Let availability in SuperSaaS depend on your Google or Outlook Calendar

-- Let availability in SuperSaaS depend on Outlook
+- Let availability in SuperSaaS depend on someone else’s Google Calendar

 - Publish a SuperSaaS schedule to another calendar program

-Let availability in SuperSaaS depend on your Google Calendar
+Let availability in SuperSaaS depend on your Google or Outlook Calendar

 SuperSaaS is able to connect directly to Google Calendar and use its free/busy information to determine your availability in SuperSaaS.
-If you want to use the free/busy information from a program such as Outlook, you will need to set up a sync from Outlook to Google Calendar first.
+You can also let the availability of your SuperSaaS calendars depend on your availability in a web based Outlook calendar.
+If you are using the desktop version of Outlook you would first need to sync that with Outlook.com.

-When you link a Google Calendar to a SuperSaaS schedule, appointments in your Google Calendar will be marked as unavailable in your SuperSaaS schedule.
+When you link a Google or Outlook Calendar to a SuperSaaS schedule, appointments in your Google or Outlook Calendar will be marked as unavailable in your SuperSaaS schedule.

 This way, customers can only book when both your personal calendar and your general opening hours allow them to.
 Only the free/busy information will be synchronized, so your customers will not see any of the details from your personal appointments.

-- In your Google Calendar, hover over the name of the calendar with your mouse and click the three dots that appear.
+- In Google Calendar, the person who wants to share his availability can hover over the name of the calendar with the mouse and click the three dots that appear.

 - Now click Settings and Sharing